neerajjagga/Course-Selling-App/README.md

 POST /admin/signup: To register an admin. // done
 POST /admin/login: To authenticate an admin. // done

 POST  /admin/myCourses
-POST /admin/courses: To create a new course
+POST /admin/addcourse: To create a new course // done DELETE /admin/courses/:courseId:
-DELETE /admin/courses/:courseId:
 POST /admin/courses/:courseId/content: To add content to a specific course